Cookie, Session & Rails CSRF Protection

 Generally, once a user logs in, the application stores his information in the session (the place).
 And use that information in subsequent request to make sure the user is valid and logged-in (the period).

 For rails, several store mechanisms are provided, you can store session data in any of them via a unified API.
+Notice, all of below options have the prerequisite of Cookies enabled on the browser, which stores session_id.

 • CookieStore: Store all data inside a cookie, in addition to the session ID